clovisphere/django-bootstrap-card-example/README.md

 $ ./manage.py createsuperuser
 ```

-Start app by running the `./manage.py runserver` command.
-You can now access the admin portal on [http://localhost/admin](http://localhost/admin), add some books and authors.
+Start app by running the `./manage.py runserver 9000` command.
+You can now access the admin portal on [http://localhost:9000/admin](http://localhost:9000/admin), add some books and authors.

 :smiley::wink: enjoy:zzz::ok_hand: